questionlp/framework-laptop-16/README.md

 This repository contains files that fix issues or modify behavior of the Framework Laptop 16 when using Linux.

+**Note:** The primary version of this repository now resides on Codeberg as [framework-laptop-16](https://codeberg.org/qlp/framework-laptop-16).
+The GitHub repository is now a mirror of the Codeberg repository.

 ## Fedora: Package Installation

 *This only applies to non-immutable versions and spins of Fedora.*